hobdrive/hobdrive-docs/en/user-manual.md

 - **Antifreeze temperature:** Current antifreeze (and engine) temperature.
 The key parameter for assessing engine warm-up level.
 - **Intake temperature:** Air temperature at the combustion chamber inlet.
 Usually close to ambient temperature but may differ to either side depending on the mode of operation.
 - **Ambient temperature:** Ambient air temperature.
 Could be unavailable on some of vehicles.

+Various sensors use the most appropriate formatting for graphical display of their status.
+On sensors with background graphics (like speed), you can see a couple of small labels - these are the current minimum and maximum achieved values.

 ### Trip Computer Screen